 Finally, keep in mind the following factors to increase establishment success.

 - Soil fertility and pH: The recommended soil pH for alfalfa is 6.5 to 6.8.
 Forage grasses and clovers should have a pH of 6.0 or above.
-The minimum or critical soil phosphorus level for forage legumes is 25 ppm Bray P1 or 34 ppm Mehlich-3 and for grasses it is 15 ppm Bray P1 and 20 ppm Mehlich-3.
-The critical soil potassium level is somewhere between 100 and 125 ppm for many of our soils.
+The minimum or critical soil phosphorus level for forage legumes is 30 ppm Mehlich-3 and for grasses 20 ppm Mehlich-3.
+The critical soil potassium level is 120 ppm for most of our soils.

-- Planting date: According to the 15th edition of the Ohio Agronomy guide, planting of alfalfa and other legumes should be completed between late July and mid-August in Northern Ohio and between early and late August in Southern Ohio.
+- Planting date: Planting of alfalfa and other legumes should be completed between late July and mid-August in Northern Ohio and between early and late August in Southern Ohio.
 Most cool-season perennial grasses can be planted a little later.
-Check the Ohio Agronomy Guide (see http://go.osu.edu/forage-seeding-dates).
+Check the Ohio Agronomy Guide for specific guidelines (see http://go.osu.edu/forage-seeding-dates).

 - Planter calibration: If coated seed is used, be aware that coatings can account for up to one-third of the weight of the seed.
 This affects the number of seeds planted in planters set to plant seed on a weight basis.
-Seed coatings can also dramatically alter how the seed flows through the drill, so calibrate the drill or planter with the seed going into the field.
+Seed coatings can also dramatically alter how the seed flows through the drill, so calibrate the drill or planter with the seed be planted.

 - Seed placement: The recommended seeding depth for forages is one-quarter to one-half inch deep.
 It is better to err on the side of planting shallow rather than too deep.

 Do not harvest a new perennial forage stand this fall.
 The ONLY exception to this rule is perennial and Italian ryegrass plantings.
-Mow or harvest these grasses to a two and a half to three-inch stubble in late November to improve winter survival.
-Do not cut any other species, especially legumes.
+Mow or harvest those grasses to a two and a half to three-inch stubble in late November to improve winter survival.
+Do not cut any other species in the fall, especially legumes.